ayushgarg-ag/3in1-Sudoku-Web-App/README.md

 + Modes can be changed by either clicking on the specific mode or by pressing the SPACE bar.

 #### 3 Option Toggles
-+ **“Auto Delete Pencilmarks”**: Automatically deletes pencilmarks that are in the same row, column, or box as a Normal number that has just been inputted.
++ **Auto Delete Pencilmarks**: Automatically deletes pencilmarks that are in the same row, column, or box as a Normal number that has just been inputted.
 This eliminates the need to delete pencilmarks if the user inputs a Normal number.
-+ **“Highlight Numbers”**: Allows users to easily see all instances of a number simply by focusing onto a cell with that number.
++ **Highlight Numbers**: Allows users to easily see all instances of a number simply by focusing onto a cell with that number.
-+ **“Highlight Row, Column, and Box”**: Shows the user all the cells in the grid that exist in the focused cell’s row, column, and box.
++ **Highlight Row, Column, and Box**: Shows the user all the cells in the grid that exist in the focused cell’s row, column, and box.

 #### Other Options
 + **Auto Fill Pencilmarks**: Automatically inputs all possible pencilmarks in every cell .
 To undo this change, simply click *“Undo.”*